SharePoint/sp-dev-docs/docs/spfx/office-ui-fabric-integration.md

 - Animations
 - Icons

 Starting with the SharePoint Framework Yeoman generator version 1.3.4, the default project (web parts and extensions) templates come setup with the new **@microsoft/sp-office-ui-fabric-core** package and consume core styles from the package instead of using global CSS styles.

 ### Update existing projects

-To use the Fabric Core package in your existing project, install the package as a dev dependency:
+To use the Fabric Core package in your existing project, install the package as a dependency:

 ```
-npm install @microsoft/sp-office-ui-fabric-core --save-dev
+npm install @microsoft/sp-office-ui-fabric-core --save
 ```

 After it's installed, you can then import the Fabric Core Sass declarations in your Sass definition file and use the mixins and variables as described in the following section.